authelia/authelia/docs/content/en/integration/openid-connect/gitlab/index.md

 ### Application

-To configure [GitLab] to utilize Authelia as an [OpenID Connect] Provider:
+To configure [GitLab] to utilize Authelia as an [OpenID Connect 1.0] Provider:

-1. Add the Omnibus [OpenID Connect] OmniAuth configuration to `gitlab.rb`:
+1. Add the Omnibus [OpenID Connect 1.0] OmniAuth configuration to `gitlab.rb`:

 ```ruby
 gitlab_rails['omniauth_providers'] = [